-Distributed Klystron Scheme (DKS) is proposed as one of the RF supply scheme for International Linear Collider (ILC) to reduce the cost and the down time by raising the reliability [1].
-Because thousands of relatively small modulating anode (MA) klystrons ware required in DRFS scheme, the failure rate of each component must be reduced.
+Distributed RF Scheme (DRFS) is proposed as one of the RF supply scheme for International Linear Collider (ILC) to reduce the cost and the down time by raising the reliability [1].
+Because thousands of relatively small modulating anode (MA) klystrons were required in DRFS scheme, the failure rate of each component must be reduced.
 Especially thousands units of electromagnet for klystron beam focusing would cause maintenance problems.
-Replacing the electromagnets by permanent magnets can eliminate their power supplies and cooling system.
+Replacing the electromagnets by permanent magnets can eliminate their power supplies and cooling water systems.
 Hence the failure rate of the RF supply system can be reduced and cut down the operation cost.
-A klystron beam focusing system with ferrite magnets is under development is described.
+A klystron beam focusing system with anisotropic ferrite magnets is described in this paper.